-Network and control variables (project characteristics) For our empirical analysis, we employ the project network variables ldegree = ln(1 + degree) and lcloseness = ln(0.05 + closeness),20 where degree and closeness are defined in Section 3.
-In addition to downloads and the network variables, we have data for a group of control variables that include the amount of time that the project has been in existence, the stage of development, the number of operating systems for which the program was written, the number of languages in which the program is written, as well as several other control variables:
+For our empirical analysis, we employ the project network variables ldegree = ln(1+degree) and lcloseness = ln(0.05+closeness), where degree and closeness were defined in section 3.
+In addition to downloads and the network variables, we have data for a group of control variables that includes the amount of time that the project has been in existence, the stage of development, the number of operating systems for which the program was written, the number of languages in which the program is written, as well as several other control variables:

-- The variable years_since is the number of years that have elapsed since the project first appeared at sourceforge: lyears_since = ln(years_since). - The variable cpp is the number of contributors who participated in the project: $lcpp = \ln(cpp)$. - The dummy variable ds_j refers to the stage where j ranges from one to six.
+- The variable years\since is the number of years that have elapsed since the project first appeared at Sourceforge: lyears\since=ln(years\since). - The variable cpp is the number of contributors that participated in the project: lcpp=ln(cpp) - The dummy variable $ds_j$ refers to the stage where j ranges from one to six.
 There is an additional stage, denoted inactive, which means the project is no longer active.
 See Table 2.
 A few of the projects are considered to be in multiple stages.
-Hence, for a particular project, it is possible that both ds_3 and ds_4 could be equal to one. - The variable count_trans is the number of languages in which the project appears including English.
+Hence, for a particular project, it is possible that both ds\3 and ds\4 could be equal to one. - The variable count\trans is the number of languages in which the project appears including English.
 Virtually all of the projects (95%) are available in English.
-The other popular languages include German (5% of the projects), French (4%), and Spanish (3%). lcount_trans = ln(count_trans). - The variable count_op_sy is the number of operating systems (i.e., formats) in which the project is compatible.
+The other popular languages include German (5% of the projects), French (4%), and Spanish (3%). lcount\trans=ln(count\trans) - The variable count\op\sy is the number of operating systems (i.e., formats) in which the project is compatible.
 Some of the projects are available for several operating systems.
-The main operating systems in which the projects were written include Windows (32% of the projects), Posix (26%), and Linux (21%) lcount_op_sy = ln(count_op_sy). - The variable count_topics is the number of topics included in the project description.
-Popular topics include the Internet (16% of the projects), software development (14%), communications software (11%), and games and entertainment software (10%). lcount_topics = $\ln(count_topics)$. - The variable count_aud is the number of main audiences for which the project was intended.
-The main audiences are developers (35%), end users (30%), and system administrators (13%).
-Some of the products are intended for multiple main audiences whereas other projects are not intended for these main audiences but rather just for niche audiences, that is, just for a particular industry (i.e., telecommunications) or just for very sophisticated end users. lcount_aud = $ln(1 + count_aud)$.
+The main operating systems in which the projects were written include Windows (32% of the projects), Posix (26% of the Projects), and Linux (21% of the Projects. lcount\op\sy=ln(count\op\sy) - The variable count\topics is the number of topics included in the project description.
+Popular topics include the Internet (16% of the projects), software development (14%), communications software (11%), and games & entertainment software (10%). lcount\topics=ln(count\topics) - The variable count\aud is the number of main audiences for which the project was intended.
+The main audiences are developers (35% of the projects), end users (30% of the projects), and system administrators (13% of the projects).
+Some of the products are intended for multiple 'main audiences' while other projects are not intended for these main audiences, but rather just for niche audiences, i.e., just for a particular industry (i.e., telecommunications) or just for very sophisticated end users. lcount\aud = ln(1+count\aud)